asa55/NeuralNetsFromScratch/algo/readme.md

 ___________________________________________________________________________

-## See the link in the `ReadMe.md` (in the parent folder of `algo/`) for a link to a detailed report and all of my experimental data I shared in DropBox.
+## See the link in the `ReadMe.md` (in the parent folder of `algo/`) for a link to a detailed report and more.
 You can start your simulation where I left off if you download these materials.

 This code uses handwritten digits pulled from a popular MNIST database.
 I didn't copy the data to GitHub (that's poor form), but you can find the link in the instructions (or grab a copy of them from my Dropbox).